Proxyeconomics, the inevitable corruption of proxy-based competition: Discussion

-The relation of our model to the economic contest literature deserves particular mention, since to the best of our knowledge we are the first to implement a neuroeconomically plausible iterative effort choice heuristic in an agent based model of contests. \citet{Bradler2016} demonstrate the isolated effect of psychological competition on effort, providing a compelling reason to clearly separate the psychological effects of the contest from actual outcomes, such as selection.
-Our simple specification of a contest heuristic was driven by convergent neuroeconomic and psychological evidence on i) a neural representation of utility, ii) multiple sources of input to this utility and iii) reference dependence of this utility \citep{Wilson2016}.
-It further provided agents with plausible input information and computational capacity.
-Intriguingly, the emergent behavior reproduced many empirical findings, the origins of which are still incompletely understood \citep{Dechenaux2014}.
-One result is a natural discouragement of agents performing far below the survival threshold.
-While traditionally, a 'discouragement effect' is thought to result from agent heterogeneity \citep{Dechenaux2014}, our model predicts it even in cases without agent heterogeneity, simply due to chance and uncertainty.
+The relation of our model to the economic contest literature deserves particular mention, since to the best of our knowledge we are the first to implement a neuroeconomically plausible iterative effort choice heuristic in an agent-based model of contests.
+Our simple, neuroeconomically motivated, contest heuristic contains i) a neural representation of utility, ii) multiple sources of input to this utility and iii) reference dependence of this utility \cite{Glimcher2016}.
+The sigmoidal prospect function represents a confluence between ecological, psychological and economic theory \cite{Mishra2014}.
+It requires plausible, noisy input information and computational capacity from individual agents.
+Intriguingly, the emergent behavior reproduced many empirical findings, the origins of which are still poorly understood \cite{Dechenaux2014}.
+Firstly, effort incentivization is usually optimal at intermediate levels of competition, consistent with experimental and field observations \cite{Harbring2008, Orrison2004, Bradler2016}.
+Secondly, agents performing far below the survival threshold display a `discouragement effect' \cite{Dechenaux2014}.
+While traditionally discouragement is thought to result from agent heterogeneity, our model predicts it even in cases without agent heterogeneity, simply due to chance and the emergent distribution of proxy performances.
 For the same reason, our model predicts a bifurcation of effort, particularly in the presence of heterogeneity, but even without.
-Additionally, the sigmoidal prospect function leads to optimal effort incentivization at intermediate levels of competition, consistent with experimental and field observations \citep{Harbring2008,Orrison2004,Bradler2016}.
-A particularly interesting set of studies in our context are investigations of contests with the possibility of sabotage \citep{Harbring2008, Falk2008}.
+Additionally, the model makes specific predictions about how competition affects the variance of effort over time and the population.
+At the same time, the model allowed to intuitively capture the signaling/screening effect on talent but also proxy-orientation.
+This simultaneous screening for talent and proxy-orientation, is suggested to arise in any proxy-based competition under most conditions.
+Accordingly, observed high performers are likely to generally represent a mix of true high performers (on the goal scale) and highly proxy-oriented agents.
+A particularly interesting set of studies in this context are investigations of contests with the possibility of sabotage \cite{Harbring2008, Falk2008}.
 A mixed strategy containing productive effort as well as sabotage is analogous to a low practice angle in our model.
-Indeed, increased competition (a smaller fraction of winners or increased prize spread) lead to a redistribution of effort towards sabotage.
-Note, that these studies permit agency over the proportion of sabotage-effort, while our model has so far allowed only selective disincentivization of agents with high practice angles, albeit with similar results.
-In general, the investigation of contest incentives in explicit multitask settings is a crucial avenue for future research \citep{Sheremeta2016}.\\ Finally, our iterative effort choice algorithm makes predictions about the temporal evolution of effort expenditure, including it's variability in time and the path of convergence to potential equilibria.
-In this, it resembles previous experimental contest models based on reinforcement learning \citep{vandenBos2013} or belief-updating \citep{Fu2015}.
-A specific prediction, consistent with casual experimental observation, is variability of individual effort over time and over the population, which is proportional to the level of competition \citep[see][]{Harbring2008, Dutcher2015}.
+Indeed, increased competition (a smaller fraction of winners or increased prize spread) led to a redistribution of effort towards sabotage, consistent with our results.
+Notably, studies addressing contest incentives in explicit multitask settings appear to be lacking and thus remain a crucial avenue for future research \cite{Sheremeta2016}.
+Finally, our iterative effort choice algorithm makes predictions about the temporal evolution of effort expenditure, including its variability in time and the path of convergence to potential equilibria.
+In this, it resembles previous experimental contest models based on reinforcement learning \cite{vandenBos2013} or belief-updating \cite{Fu2015}.
+A specific prediction is variability of individual effort over time and over the population, which is proportional to the level of competition (qualitatively matching data presented in \cite{Harbring2008, Dutcher2015}).
+Accordingly, we specified what is to our knowledge the first agent-based iterative effort choice algorithm.
+This generative agent-based algorithm reproduced a remarkable range of empirically observed effort patterns observed in the experimental contest literature, which were not considered during model design \cite{Dechenaux2014, Sheremeta2016}.
+Embedding this algorithm within a multitasking framework further allowed us to intuitively model the complex screening effect of competition on observed (proxy) as well as unobserved (goal) performance.